AmrAwnyameen/AmrAwnyameen/README.md

 <h1 align="center">Hi 👋, I'm Amr Awny Ameen</h1>
 <h4 align="center">
-Senior .NET Developer with over 5 years of experience specializing in the .net stack, including C#, .net core, .net mvc, and as well as client-side web development.
-Adept at developing secure, high-performance applications, with a proven track record of successfully delivering over 10 projects.
-Passionate about leveraging strategies in Egypt and other countries to transform government services and community ecosystems into digital, data-driven systems, aiming to enhance public service delivery in a faster and more efficient manner.
+Senior .NET Developer with over 5 years of experience specializing in the .NET stack and client-side applications.
+Proficient in developing secure, high-performance applications, having successfully delivered projects across different domains including digital transformation for Egyptian ministries, customer loyalty systems, educational platforms, and transportation solutions.
+Passionate about leveraging innovative strategies in Egypt and other countries to transform government services and community ecosystems into digital, data-driven systems, enhancing public service delivery in a faster and more efficient manner
 </h4>

 - 🔭 I’m currently working on [Tahaluf Al Emarat ](https://www.tahaluf.ai)